ga-wdi-boston/html-css/README.md

 rel="stylesheet" type="text/css" href="...">` where 'href' is set to the location of the desired stylesheet.

+#### CSS Best Practices: Selectors

+1. In general, we want to _avoid inline styles_ - it's best to keep all your styles in one place, on a stylesheet.

+1. USE IDs SPARINGLY.
+IDs should be reserved for emergency situations only, when there is no other way to select an element.
+There are a lot of selectors to use; it's rarely necessary to use an ID.
+[CSS Selectors Cheat Sheet](https://gist.github.com/smutnyleszek/809a69dd05e1d5f12d01)

 ### Code-Along: Valerie's Veggie Shop

 Together we are going to look at our good friend Valerie's proposal for her